MarkusFehrle/Analyze-Gassituation-with-R-from-AGIS-Data-/README.md

 Sorry.
 I know, code is not commented and code is in fact not realy nice.
 May for instance some double statements are in the code.

-In the moment i have not time for making it more nice.
+In the moment i have no time for making it more nice.
 "It´s just running"

 But may it help anyhow somebody